onelogin/onelogin-python-sdk/docs/APIAuthScopesApi.md

 from __future__ import print_function
 import time
 import os
-import openapi_client
+import onelogin
-from openapi_client.rest import ApiException from pprint import pprint
+from onelogin.rest import ApiException from pprint import pprint
 # Defining the host is optional and defaults to https://your-api-subdomain.onelogin.com
 # See configuration.py for a list of all supported configuration parameters.
-configuration = openapi_client.Configuration(
+configuration = onelogin.Configuration(
     host = "https://your-api-subdomain.onelogin.com"
 )